JohannesBorgqvist/Turing_patterns_bud_scars/README.md

 2. [*Gmsh*](https://gmsh.info/) which is a "*a three-dimensional finite element mesh generator with built-in pre- and post-processing facilities*",
 3. [*ParaView*](https://www.paraview.org/) which is an "*open-source, multi-platform data analysis and visualization application*".

-The first two of these (i.e. FEniCS and Gmsh) has a Python interface, and thus the scripts using
+Both of the first two of these has a Python interface.
+Thus the scripts for generating the meshes using Gmsh and the scripts for conducting the FEM simulations using FEniCS are written in Python.
+For visualising the results, the graphical interface of ParaView has been used.

+Provided that anaconda has been succesfully installed, the easiest way to install all relevant packages is to use the [*conda installation of FEniCS*](https://fenicsproject.org/download/)